-This creamy Chicken Korma has the most delicious dairy-free creamy sauce with so much Indian spice!
-Slightly sweet, absolutely delicious, and Paleo friendly.
+This creamy Slow Cooker Chicken Korma has the most delicious dairy-free creamy sauce with so much Indian spice!
+Slightly sweet, absolutely delicious, and Keto friendly.
 Skip the take-out for this simple recipe that is perfect for a busy weeknight or for meal prep.

 I’ve been on a mission to make a dairy-free version of this favorite Indian dish of mine for MONTHS.
 When my friend, Michelle, asked me for the 5th or so time to get around to developing a Chicken Korma recipe, and I knew in the back of my head I also wanted my own stamp on it, I was motivated to get it right.

 I created a super yummy dairy-free and creamy sauce using soaked raw cashews.
 It has the perfect blend of spices, tang, sweetness, and everything I wanted my sauce to taste like.
 It’s perfect for a Keto diet or for those who want a dairy-free Paleo option.